Judy Nunn: Screenwriting

-Nunn is a screenwriter of radio and television and author.
-She has written scripts for programmes Neighbours and Possession.
+Nunn is a screenwriter of radio and television, as well as an author.
+She has written scripts for television series Neighbours and Possession.

 Literary career

-In the 1980s she decided to turn her hand to prose.
+In the 1980s, Nunn decided to turn her hand to prose.
 The result was two adventure novels for children, Eye in the Storm and Eye in the City, which remain popular in Australia and Europe.